commitmas/30-days-of-commitmas-2015/README.md

 12 Days of Commitmas (2014)
 ====================

 Tis the holiday season again, where we relax at home, eat loads of good food and spin driedels.
-This year, **let's keep learning** all the great stuff learned during the [vBrownbag DevOps sessions](http://professionalvmware.com/vbrownbag-devops-series/).
+This year, **let's keep learning** all the great stuff learned during the [vBrownBag DevOps sessions](http://professionalvmware.com/vbrownbag-devops-series/).

 *Note:* Have an idea for Commitmas?
 Pull Requests are welcome!
 ![Holiday octocat](octocat/holiday-octocat.png)